Karin Barber: Academic career

 From 1977 to 1984, Barber was a lecturer in the Department of African Languages and Literature at the University of Ife in Nigeria.
 Yoruba, which she had learnt during her doctorate, was used as the medium of instruction.
 In 1985, she moved back to the United Kingdom and joined the Centre of West African Studies of the University of Birmingham.
 She was a lecturer from 1985 to 1993, a senior lecturer from 1993 to 1997, and then Reader from 1997 to 1999.
 From 1998 to 2001, she served as Director of the Centre of West African Studies.
 In 1999, she was appointed Professor of African Cultural Anthropology.
 She retired from Birmingham in 2017, and was appointed professor emeritus.
-Since 2018, she has been Centennial Professor of Anthropology at the London School of Economics.
+In 2018, she was appointed Centennial Professor of Anthropology at the London School of Economics.
+She retired in 2021, and continued her associated with LSE as a visiting professor.

 In addition to her full-time academic positions, Barber has held a number of visiting appointments.
 For the 1993/1994 academic year she was Preceptor of the Institute of Advanced Study and Research in the African Humanities at Northwestern University in Illinois, United States.
 In 1999, she was Melville Herskovits Distinguished Visiting Professor at Northwestern University.
 In 2014, she was the Mellon Foundation Distinguished Visiting Scholar at the University of the Witwatersrand, South Africa.

 Barber has held senior positions with the British Academy, the United Kingdom's national academy for the humanities and the social sciences.
 She was a member of the council from 2007 to 2008, and was its Vice-President (Humanities) from 2008 to 2010.